jsoma/tabletop/README.md

 `postProcess` is a function that processes each row after it has been created.
 Use this to rename columns, compute attributes, etc. See the TimelineSetter example below.

+`wanted` is an array of sheets you'd like to pull.
+If you have 20 sheets in a public spreadsheet you might as well only pull what you need to access.
+See the example in simple/multiple.html.
+Defaults to all.

+`wait` prevents tabletop from pulling the Google spreadsheet until you're ready.
+Used in the backbone.js example.

 ### Tabletop itself

-Once you've initialized Tabletop you can access its good parts.
+Once you've initialized a `tabletop` object you can access its good parts.

 `.sheets()` are the `Tabletop.Model`s that were populated, one per worksheet.
 You access a sheet by its name.

 `.sheets(name)` is how you access a specific sheet.
-Say I have a worksheet called **Cats I Know**, I'll access it via `Tabletop.sheets("Cats I Know")`
+Say I have a worksheet called **Cats I Know**, I'll access it via `tabletop.sheets("Cats I Know")`

 `.model_names` are the names of the models [read: sheets] that Tabletop knows about

 `.data()` returns the rows of the first model if you're in simpleSheet mode.
 It's the same as `.sheets()` otherwise.
 This is just a little sugar.

+`.fetch()` manually initializes a pulling of the data

+`.addWanted(name)` adds a sheet to the list that are updated with `.fetch`

 ### Tabletop.Model